GOT A QUESTION?

 For patients who prefer to use public transport, The Perio Clinic is a short walk from the Dubai Healthcare City Metro Station.

-An initial consultation with our periodontist is AED500.
-This includes comprehensive examination, periodontal risk assessment and personalised treatment planning.
+An initial consultation with our periodontist includes a comprehensive examination, periodontal risk assessment and personalised treatment planning.

 We will provide a written estimate in advance of any recommended treatment.
 We accept payment by cash, cheque and credit card.